scale-it/algo-builder/docs/testing-teal.md

 Complete test can be found [here](../packages/runtime/test/integration/stateful-counter.ts).

 ## Best Practices
-- Follow Flow of Testing section to set up your tests.
+- Follow the Test Structure section to setup your tests.
-- Structure tests by the AAA pattern: Structure your tests with 3 well-separated sections: Arrange, Act & Assert (AAA).
+- Structure tests using AAA pattern: Arrange, Act & Assert (AAA).
 The first part includes the test setup, then the execution of the unit under test, and finally the assertion phase.
-Following this structure guarantees that the reader spends no brain CPU on understanding the test plan.
+Following this structure guarantees that the reader will quickly understand the test plan.
 - To prevent test coupling and easily reason about the test flow, each test should add and act on its own set of states.
 - Use `beforeEach`, `afterEach`, `beforeAll`, `afterAll` functions to set clear boundaries while testing.
 - Sync your accounts's state after execution of each transaction.